The Collapse of Ford's Theatre

 Newspaper Headline on the "Awful Calamity"

-After the assassination of Abraham Lincoln On April 14th, 1865 Ford’s Theatre was seized by the United States government as part of the assassination investigation.
-The Theatre was shut down, access restricted, and military guards were placed outside.
-After the trial and execution of the conspirators in July of 1865 the theatre was returned to John T. Ford.
+After the assassination of Abraham Lincoln, the United States government seized the Ford's Theatre building.
+As the scene of the great crime, the theatre remained closed during the government's investigation of the events there.
+Access to the building was heavily restricted, and military guards stood outside.
+After the trial and execution of the Booth conspirators in July 1865, the government returned the theatre to owner John T. Ford.

-Ford immediately announced that the theatre would reopen with the play The Octoroon on July 10th.
-He sold over 200 tickets, but he also received many threats warning him not to reopen the theatre, with at least one of these a threat to burn the building down.
+Ford immediately announced that the theatre would reopen with the play The Octoroon on July 10.
+He sold over 200 tickets to this play.
+However, Ford also received many letters warning him not to reopen the theatre.
+At least one of these documents contained a threat to burn the building down if it reopened.
 In response to the perceived threat, Secretary of War Edwin Stanton sent a detachment of soldiers to seize the theatre and turn away ticketholders.
-Several hundred patrons showed up for the reopening, and after milling about Tenth Street for several hours, departed without incident.
-The following day, Stanton informed Ford that the theatre had been confiscated by the federal government and arrangements were later made to compensate Ford for the property.
+Several hundred patrons came out for the reopening.
+After milling about Tenth Street for several hours, the crowd departed without incident.
+The following day, Stanton informed John T. Ford that the federal government had confiscated the theatre.
+Arrangements were later made to compensate Ford for the loss of the property.

 The government decided to turn the theatre into an office building.
-Contractors gutted the inside of the theatre, and some of the ornate fixtures were sent to Ford’s Holliday Street Theatre in Baltimore, Maryland.
-These features included the steel support columns that supported the Dress Circle (second floor) and Family Circle (third floor).
-The box occupied by Lincoln was dismantled and placed “under lock and key,” quite likely at one of Ford’s theatres in Baltimore.
+Contractors gutted the inside of the theatre to prepare for this transformation.
+John T. Ford took some of the ornate fixtures for his Holliday Street Theatre in Baltimore, Maryland.
+These features included the steel columns that supported the Dress Circle (second floor) and Family Circle (third floor).
+The box occupied by Lincoln was dismantled and placed “under lock and key,” likely at one of Ford’s theatres in Baltimore.

 Black and White Photo of older mustached man wearing a military uniform and fluffy black bicorn hat.